FranMartiarena/PyOVisuals/README.md

 ![Cool Sample](TV_effect.gif?raw=true "1")

 ## Glitch Camouflage
-Glitch effect, which is done by swaping the less significant bit of each pixel channel with the most significant bit.
+Glitch effect, which is done by swapping the less significant bit of each pixel channel with the most significant bit.

 ### Some Samples